geekCode01/Chat-App/README.md

 # Chat-App

-## Build a group and one to one chat with firebase realtime database and SQLite
+## 👋Build a group and one to one chat with firebase realtime database and SQLite

 1. Create a new android studio project using java language
 2. Create a new firebase project to store all chat messages